lexcomber/GW-ENLR/README.md

 # GW-ENLR: Geographically weighted elastic net logistic regression - code and data
-The code and data are all described in the file `Comber_Harris_GW-ENLR_code_simulation.R`.
+The code and data in this repository are for the GW-ELNR simulation study described in the Journal of Geographical Systems paper.
+The code is described in the file `Comber_Harris_GW-ENLR_code_simulation.R`.
 To run the simulation data you will need to download the zip file from this repository and unzip the files to a directory of your choice.
 This should then be set as the working directory in R using the `setwd()` function.

 Please contact Lex Comber [a.comber@leeds.ac.uk](a.comber@leeds.ac.uk) if you have any questions.